Geogrids

 Solution Overview

+Geogrids are manufactured from oriented high-density polyethylene (HDPE) or polypropylene (PP).
 A geogrid consists of a 2-dimensional arrangement of integrally connected tensile elements or ribs that form a grid or net-like structure, usually supplied in roll form.
 Manufactured from polymers, geogrids are classed as geosynthetic products; this is a broad product classification that includes geotextiles and geomembranes alongside other minor categories.

-Polymeric geogrids are used to solve civil and geotechnical engineering problems in or on the ground.
-They primarily provide soil stabilisation or reinforcement function, to add to or enhance the properties of soil or aggregate materials.
+The junctions between ribs are integrally formed, giving them high strength and structural stability.
+Geogrids are used to solve civil and geotechnical engineering problems in or on the ground.
+They primarily provide a soil stabilisation or reinforcement function, to add to or enhance the properties of soil or aggregate materials, or to increase load-bearing capacity.

 Geogrids were invented by our company founder, Dr Frank Brian Mercer, who patented his design in 1978.
-Since then, Tensar has been at the forefront of product innovation globally and manufactures the most advanced solution on the market – Tensar® InterAx®.
+Since then, Tensar has been at the forefront of product innovation globally and manufactures the most advanced solution on the market – Tensar® InterAx® – which has made us the go-to solution for local authorities in the UK and around the world.

 Need a Tensar design for your project?

-Tensar’s design team can produce a free of charge “Application Suggestion” to illustrate what Tensar can achieve and how much value can be added to your project.
+Tensar’s design team can produce a free-of-charge “Application Suggestion” to illustrate what Tensar can achieve and how much value can be added to your project.

 Request Design Assessment